Francesco99975/DocshareQR/README.md

 # Docshare QR

-## DocshareQR can store your files on the could for a limited time, to enable you to share files through a url or a qr code.
+## DocshareQR can store your files on the cloud for a limited time, to enable you to share files through a url or a qr code.
 Your shared files can also be protected with a password.